Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 ##### Example
 <div id="Functions$TSE_cfg_struct_def_init$description$example$Example1" data-type="text" data-name="Example">
-The example below demonstrates the use of the `TSE_cfg_struct_def_init()` function.
+The following example shows the use of the `TSE_cfg_struct_def_init()` function.
 It retrieves the default MAC configuration and modifies it to connect through an MII Ethernet PHY at MII management interface address 0x01.

 This example also demonstrates how to assign the device's MAC address and force a 100Mbps full duplex link.